marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

-  If :option:`-fwhole-program` is used together with :option:`-flto` and :command:`gold` is used as the linker plugin, :option:`externally_visible` attributes are automatically added to functions (not variable yet due to a current :command:`gold` issue) that are accessed outside of LTO objects according to resolution file produced by :command:`gold`.
+  If :option:`-fwhole-program` is used together with :option:`-flto` and :command:`gold` is used as the linker plugin, :gcc-attr:`externally_visible` attributes are automatically added to functions (not variable yet due to a current :command:`gold` issue) that are accessed outside of LTO objects according to resolution file produced by :command:`gold`.
-  For other linkers that cannot generate resolution file, explicit :option:`externally_visible` attributes are still necessary.
+  For other linkers that cannot generate resolution file, explicit :gcc-attr:`externally_visible` attributes are still necessary.

-.. option:: flatten
+.. gcc-attr:: flatten

   .. index:: flatten function attribute

   Generally, inlining into a function is limited.
 For a function marked with this attribute, every call inside this function is inlined, if possible.
-  Functions declared with attribute :option:`noinline` and similar are not inlined.
+  Functions declared with attribute :gcc-attr:`noinline` and similar are not inlined.
 Whether the function itself is considered for inlining depends on its size and the current inlining parameters.